Ancient Voices for the Modern Soul

 +

 DAY 3Read Proverbs 16–22.
 Focus on pride vs. humility (16:18, 11:2, 22:4).
 Journal a recent situation where pride shaped your response.
-What would humility have looked like?

 DAY 4–5Read Proverbs 23–31, ending with the Woman of Valor (31:10–31).
-List the qualities described.
 How does she embody what all of Proverbs has been teaching?

 DAY 6–7Apply: Choose one area (speech, money, relationships, work) to intentionally apply one Proverb this week.
-Write down which proverb and what specific action you'll take.
+Write down which proverb and what action you'll take.

 WEEKS 3–4Psalms — Learning to Pray Everything